 How to Prepare Your Practice for the New Medicare Card

 As you have most likely heard, as of April of 2018, the Center for Medicare and Medicaid Services began mailing new Medicare cards to all active beneficiaries.
 These cards no longer have the Social Security number included on the cards in an attempt to minimize the threats of identity theft.
 Instead, the card will identify each person by including a unique Medicare Beneficiary Identifier (MBI) consisting of random uppercase letters and numbers.
+The transition for these cards will end in 2019, but that does not mean that you shouldn’t start preparing your practice as soon as possible.
+Keep reading for some advice on how to ensure your staff and patients will know exactly what to do once these cards start showing up in the mail and at the office.

 Prepare Your Medicare Patients